Retainers

 -

 Hawley retainer – The Hawley retainer consists of a metal wire on an acrylic arch.
-The metal wire may be periodically adjusted by the orthodontist to ensure the teeth stay in the desired position.
+We may periodically adjust the metal wire to ensure the teeth remain in the desired position.
 The acrylic arch is designed to fit comfortably on the lingual walls or palate of the mouth.

 -

 Essix – The Essix retainer is the most commonly used vacuum-formed retainer (VFR).
-A mold is initially made of the teeth in their new alignment, and then clear PVC trays are created to fit over the arch in its entirety.
-These kinds of retainers do not affect the aesthetic appearance of the smile in the same way as the Hawley retainer.
+A mold of the teeth in their new alignment is initially made, and then clear PVC trays are created to fit over the arch in its entirety.
+These retainers do not affect the smile’s aesthetic appearance as much as the Hawley retainer.

 -

 Fixed retainers – A fixed retainer is somewhat similar to a lingual brace in that it is affixed to the tongue side of a few teeth.
-Usually, a fixed retainer is used in cases where there has been either rapid or substantial movement of the teeth.
+Usually, a fixed retainer is used when there has been rapid or substantial tooth movement.
 It usually consists of a single wire.
 The inclination of the teeth to move rapidly means they are also more likely to regress to their previous position if a fixed retainer is not placed.

 -